Neuro-urology and Neuroscience Research

-Disorders of storage and voiding of urine in the bladder (these include overactive bladder, incontinence and other lower urinary tract symptoms (LUTS)) affect millions of people, and lack of a complete understanding of the mechanisms underlying LUT function hampers treatment.
+Disorders of voiding and storage of urine in the bladder, these include overactive bladder, incontinence and other lower urinary tract symptoms (LUTS), affect millions of people and become even more prevalent with aging.
+The lack of a complete understanding of the mechanisms underlying LUT function hampers treatment.

-Fundamental/ Basic (i.e., not-clinical) research conducted by our labs is aimed at elucidating the molecular and cellular basis for diseases of voiding dysfunction.
-We study the function and anatomy of (neurons in) the brain micturition control centers and the neural circuits, in relation to bladder control, both in healthy and in disease models.
+Fundamental (i.e., not-clinical) research conducted in our lab is aimed at elucidating the molecular and cellular basis for voiding dysfunction.
+We study the functional and anatomical interface of CNS nuclei with the brainstem micturition control centers, both in healthy and in disease models.

-Neuro-urology research: lower urinary tract symptoms (LUTS) are likely caused or exacerbated by dysfunction of neural circuits controlling bladder function.
-Despite some progress in our understanding of the cellular and synaptic circuits that control reflex and voluntary micturition, significant knowledge gaps remain.
-We aim to identify the etiology and unravel the underlying neural mechanisms of lost bladder-control as this often accompanies neurological disorders, and our ultimate goal is to provide mechanistic insight, for novel treatments to be developed for patients with these dysfunctions.
+Connecting the Neuroscience and Urology fields: lower urinary tract symptoms (LUTS) are likely caused or exacerbated by dysfunction of neural circuits controlling bladder function.
+Despite some progress in our understanding of the cellular and synaptic circuits in the brain and spinal cord that control reflex and voluntary micturition, significant knowledge gaps remain.
+We aim to identify the etiology and unravel the underlying neural mechanisms of lost bladder-control as this often accompanies neurological disorders, and to provide mechanistic insight for novel treatments to be developed.

 Center for Life Science building